theforeman/foreman_fog_proxmox/README.md

 * You need a Proxmox VE >= 5.1 server running.
 * You need ruby >= 2.3.
 You can install it with [rbenv](https://github.com/rbenv/rbenv).
 * You also need nodejs in your dev machine to run webpack-dev-server.
+You can install it with [nvm](https://github.com/creationix/nvm).

 ### Platform